burning-river/CFPB/README.md

 ## Methods:
 ### A DATASET:
-The dataset was downloaded from the following website [2].
+The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/kaggle/us-consumer-finance-complaints).
 The total number of records/complaints in the dataset is 555859 with 17 features in addition to the output feature - `consumer_complained?`.
 Overall, 1 out of 5 responses by companies to consumer complaints were disputed.
 The data was collected between the period of 11/30/2011 to 04/24/2016.
 The features contain timestamps and categorical values.
 Some features have missing values for example:
 * state and zip,
 * code of consumers,
 * description of consumer complaint,